Ah11r/Ah11r.github.io/_posts/2024-01-08-gpo-hands-on.md

 category: [Active Directory]
 tags: [gpo,desktop]
 ---
-# Hiding the Recyclebin Icon Using a Group Policy Object
+# Hiding the Recycle Bin Icon Using a Group Policy Object
 Having seen the power of group policy objects in the [previous]() article, let us see how to practically create and enforce one.
 In the Windows Server, open _Group Policy Management_ from the Tools tab.
 ![img-desc](/assets/img/GPO/gp1.png)